Fletcher-class destroyer: Design

 The Fletcher class was the first generation of destroyers designed after the series of naval treaties that had limited ship designs heretofore.
-The growth in the design was in part a response to the challenge that had dogged U.S. Navy designs in coping with long range operations in the Pacific Ocean.
-They were also to carry no fewer than five 5 in guns and ten deck-mounted torpedo tubes on the centerline, allowing them to meet any foreign design on equal terms.
-Compared to earlier designs, the Fletchers were large, allowing them to adapt to evolving defensive priorities through the addition of two 40 mm Bofors quadruple mount AA guns as well as six 20 mm Oerlikon dual AA gun positions.
+The growth in the design was in part a response to the challenge that had dogged USN designs in coping with long-range operations in the Pacific Ocean.
+They were also to carry no fewer than five 5 in guns and 10 deck-mounted torpedo tubes on the centerline, allowing them to meet any foreign design on equal terms.
+Compared to earlier designs, the Fletcher ships were large, allowing them to adapt to evolving defensive priorities through the addition of two quadruple 40 mm Bofors and six dual 20 mm Oerlikon AA guns.
 This addition to the AA suite required the deletion of the forward quintuple torpedo mount, a change done under the 4 April 1945 anti-kamikaze program.

-Fletchers were also much less top-heavy than previous classes, allowing them to take on additional equipment and weapons without major redesign.
+The Fletcher class were not as top-heavy as the previous classes were, allowing them to take on additional equipment and weapons without major redesign.
 They were fortunate in catching American production at the right moment, becoming "the" destroyer design, with only the Fletcher-class derivatives, the and classes, following it.